MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 #### Application tier components

 There are several managed application services offerings available in Azure.
 This article helps you compare the various [options](https://learn.microsoft.com/en-us/azure/container-apps/compare-options to understand which one to choose from.
-In the context of utilizing these services in this AOAI baseline architecture, consider the following options based on these areas:
+In the context of utilizing these services in this chat architecture, consider the following options based on these areas:

 **Need for running containerized workloads:** Container Apps may be preferable to an App Service driven solution if you have a need to containerize your code and/or keep it cross-cloud compatible in case if there is a need to move it in the future.
 Azure Kubernetes Service (AKS) may be another option if there is a need for advanced orchestration capabilities and containerized applications part of the Organization Strategy.